 The value on which property taxes will be computed.
 This will be the assessed value or the capped value, whichever value is less.

-The percentage increase in overall value this year (3.50%) in contrast to 7.43% in 2017 reflects a strong market in Royal Oak equal in comparison to Oakland County as a whole.
+The percentage increase in overall value this year (8.82%) in contrast to 6.84% in 2022 reflects a continued vibrant market in Royal Oak equal in comparison to Oakland County as a whole.

 Since the enactment of Proposal A in 1994, taxable value has been the base for figuring property taxes in Michigan.
 (See the adjoining box for a history of taxable values).